 03. Define your audience

 Now that you know what you’ll be writing about, you need to find out who you’re writing for.
-Anticipating the kinds of people who will be reading your posts will help you create content that is interesting, engaging and shareable.
+Anticipating the kinds of people who will be reading your posts will help you create content that is interesting, engaging, full of relevance and shareable.

 Of course, your audience largely depends on your type of blog.
 If you run a baking blog, you’ll probably be writing for an audience of people who love baking and are seeking recipe inspiration.
 Even more specifically, if you run a healthy baking blog, you’ll be writing for people who similarly love baking but who want to make their culinary creations healthier.
 It’s important to keep these nuances in mind when crafting your content, since your goal is to write articles that resonate strongly with readers.